holycrap872/ucls-hs-intro-to-cs/CourseMaterial/course_documents/syllabus.md

 - Projects: Sometimes classwork and homework will be part of a continuing group project.
 In this case, you will have to schedule time outside of class to work with your partner.
 This could be done using Zoom or Google Meet.
+- Exams: End of unit or end of semester tests that evaluate your understanding of the material.
+Exams will be announced at least one week beforehand.

 At the beginning of the year, classwork and homework will either be submitted: manually at the _beginning_ of the next class or by uploading it to Schoology